Skip to main content

 Audits

-Apex performed a source-level review of actp-kernel (V2 at the time) and the TypeScript SDK.
-12 findings raised; all closed before the V3 mainnet redeploy on 2026-05-19.
+Apex performed a source-level pass over actp-kernel (V2 at the time) and the TypeScript SDK.
+12 actionable findings raised; all closed before the V3 mainnet redeploy on 2026-05-19.

 Findings + remediation